 The BTX TMA is integral to the cooling of the processor voltage regulator (VR).
-The reference design includes a flow partitioning device to ensure an appropriate airflow balance between the TMA and the VR as well as provide sufficient downstream airflow to the chipset.
+The reference design TMA will include a flow partitioning device to ensure an appropriate airflow balance between the TMA and the VR.
+In validation the need for this component will be evaluated.